Arena-Rosnav/.github/README.md

 ## Style Guide

-- The proper name of the project is Arena-Rosnav and should not be stylized.
+- The proper name of the project is Arena and should not be stylized.
 - Stylize other proper nouns and trademarks as _emphasized_ text.
 - Stylize paths, file names, and parameters as simple `quote blocks`.
 - Reference locations relative to their parent package when possible.
 Otherwise specify paths relative to the workspace root.